c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 </p>

 A task is queued, then run and as it runs a URL is available from which to get status updates.
 If the task fails, it may be retried.
-On completion, a report email is sent to the interested parties.
+On completion, an email report is sent to the interested parties.
 This is Smuggler's life purpose---at least for now.
 And for now, the only task Smuggler knows how to run is an OMERO import.
 If you haven't done it yet, now it'd be a good time to take Smuggler for a spin as explained [here][whirlwind-tour] so you